The CapinCrouse Story: Building On Our Legacy

 – Dick Capin

 In 1979, the Evangelical Council for Financial Accountability (ECFA) was formed with membership of 150 organizations in response to concerns raised from congressional leaders.
 Ted Engstrom of World Vision was named board chair and followed by George Wilson of the Billy Graham Evangelistic Association.
-Dick was the only non-ministry leader named to serve on the board at that time.
-He also served as treasurer and would later serve as board chair.
+Dick was the only non-ministry leader at that time named to serve on the board.
+He also served as Treasurer and would later serve as board chair.

 ECFA is committed to helping Christ-centered organizations earn the public’s trust by developing and maintaining standards of accountability that convey God-honoring ethical practices.